chaos-polymtl/lethe-rpt/doc/source/installation/windows_wsl.rst

 .. seealso::

   This tutorial is aimed at Windows users who have no prior knowledge of Linux.
 To keep it simple, all dependencies are installed using candi.
-Installation options given in this tutorial are well suited for lethe users.
+Installation options given in this tutorial are well suited for lethe-rpt users.
 If you are a developer or need more options, see :doc:`regular_installation`.

 Throughout this tutorial:
   * |win_shell| indicates operations performed in the Windows session, and